lucianogrippa/SpringMvcRestApiDemo/README.md

 ## Description

 The main goal of project is create a basic rest API service in Java Spring webmvc Framework that can be used in environments builded on java application servers (jboss wildfly 19.1.0.Final) and databases server (Mysql 5.7).<br />

+The project include:

+- Spring Webmvc
+- Secure api request with jwt token in Authorizzazion header (Spring Security)
+- data persistance with hibernate (Spring jpa and Hibernate)
+- swagger for api documentation
+- Exception handling and error custom output
+- docker containers for simulate enviorment

 ### Environment